RaduStoian/Codeigniter_developer_test/README.md

 I used wamp64 as localhost server. my root is ""http://localhost/Codeigniter_developer_test/index.php/welcome".
 You can also use "http://localhost/Codeigniter_developer_test/"

-Most people online advised just to make an sql dump file of the database and add that to the project folder so that's what I did.
-You might have to set up your localhost and import content.sql in your PhpMyAdmin.
-Further database setup file is /config/database.php

 ##### Thanks
 So yeah, let me know what you think.
 Everything is working perfectly as I'm writing this.